-- 1. Open the Client program (File | Open | Client) and select the Split Billing tab. - 2.
-In the Client ID field, select the client you want to designate as the main client. - 3.
+- 1. From the Quick Launch, search for and select "Client Information." - On the Split Billing tab, in the Client ID field, select the client you want to designate as the main client. - 3.
 Click the Add button to open the Split Billing Matter window.